torourke03/everybody-codes/README.md

 # Everybody Codes Solutions
 My solutions to [Everybody Codes](https://everybody.codes/) puzzles, in whatever language I wanted to practice at the time.

-Not all puzzles have solutions here, and those solutions likely aren't the fastest / most efficient solutions.
+Not all puzzles have solutions here, and those solutions may not be the fastest / most efficient solutions.